OPEMISKA COPPER COMPLEX

-The Opemiska Copper Complex neighbours the town of Chapais, Quebec and is within the Chibougamau region, renowned for its mineral wealth.
-The property hosts two past producing underground mines in Springer and Perry, both previously operated by Falconbridge and at one point, Opemiska was considered to be the company’s major copper producer.
-Falconbridge operated Opemiska from 1953 to 1991, where it produced a total of 23 million tonnes at 2.4% copper, 0.3 g/t gold.
+The Opemiska Copper Complex spans ~10,000 hectares and is located in the Chibougamau region of Quebec, renowned for its mineral wealth.
+The property hosts four past producing underground mines in Springer, Perry, Robitaille and Cooke–previously operated by Falconbridge and at one point, Opemiska was considered to be the company’s major copper producer.
+Falconbridge operated these mines from 1953 to 1991, where it produced a total of 23.6 million tonnes at 2.14% copper, 0.99 g/t gold.

 Significant infrastructure exists including a power station within the property boundary, while the project itself can be accessed easily via Highway 113, Canadian National Railway, or via airport (located approximately 20km south east of Chapais).